jtesta/ssh-audit/README.md

 ssh-audit -T servers.txt
 ```

-To audit a client configuration (listens on port 2222 by default; connect using `ssh anything@localhost`):
+To audit a client configuration (listens on port 2222 by default; connect using `ssh -p 2222 anything@localhost`):

 ```
 ssh-audit -c